Relatively hyperbolic groups with planar boundaries: Applications

 \begin{thm} The three conjectures listed above are equivalent within the class of all torsion-free groups.
 That is, if any of the conjectures is true for all torsion-free groups $G$, then the others are as well. \end{thm}

 \begin{proof} \textbf{Claim:} Conjecture~\ref{conj:GFMartinSkora} implies Conjecture~\ref{conj:Cannon} for torsion-free groups.

 Assume the GF Martin--Skora Conjecture for torsion-free groups.
-Suppose $G$ is word hyperbolic with Gromov boundary homeomorphic to $S^2$, and $G$ is torsion free.
-Then $G$ acts on $S^2$ with finite kernel $F$, which must be trivial.
-The GF Martin--Skora Conjecture implies that $G$ is covered by a Kleinian group $\Gamma$ that is abstractly isomorphic to $G$.
-Since $\Gamma$ is Kleinian and abstractly isomorphic to $G$, it is torsion free.
-According to \cite[Cor.~1.4]{BestvinaMess91}, the group $\Gamma$ has cohomological dimension $3$, so the Kleinian manifold $\Hyp^3 / \Gamma$ is a closed hyperbolic $3$--manifold.
+If $G$ is word hyperbolic with Gromov boundary homeomorphic to $S^2$, and $G$ is torsion free, then $G$ acts faithfully on $S^2$.
+The GF Martin--Skora Conjecture implies that $G$ is covered by a Kleinian group $\Gamma$ abstractly isomorphic to $G$.
+According to \cite[Cor.~1.4]{BestvinaMess91}, the torsion-free group $\Gamma$ has cohomological dimension $3$, so the manifold $\Hyp^3 / \Gamma$ is a closed hyperbolic $3$--manifold.
 In particular, $\Gamma\cong G$ acts properly, isometrically, and cocompactly on $\Hyp^3$.

 \textbf{Claim:} Conjecture~\ref{conj:Cannon} implies Conjecture~\ref{conj:relativecannon} for torsion-free groups.